Floki-Dreamer/BCGX/README.md

 # DATA SCIENCE JOB SIMULATION BCG X

+I completed an 8-hour professional simulation for BCG X, where the focus was on addressing the needs of PowerCo, a leading provider of gas and electricity services for small and medium-sized businesses.

+The main challenge PowerCo faces is customer churn—clients leaving in search of better offers from other energy providers.
+They have partnered with BCG to identify the underlying reasons why their customers are discontinuing their services.

+## Use a 5-Step Methodology in Data Science to Tackle the Job:

+- Business understanding and problem formulation: What is the context of this problem and why are they trying to solve it?

+- Exploratory data analysis and data cleaning: What data are we working with, what is it like, and how can we improve it?

+- Feature engineering: Can we enrich this dataset using our own expertise or third-party information?

+- Modeling and evaluation: Can we use this dataset to make accurate predictions?
+If so, are they reliable?

+- Insights and recommendations: How can we communicate the value of these predictions by explaining them in a way that matters to the business?

 Overview
 In this professional simulation, three Jupyter notebooks were developed to showcase the results: